-While there is extensive criticism regarding HTTPS and the CA trust model, the information security community has taught users to look for HTTPS when visiting a website as a synonym of secure connection and avoid HTTP connections.
+While there is extensive criticism regarding HTTPS and the CA trust model, the information security community has taught users to look for HTTPS when visiting a website as a synonym of secure connection, and to avoid HTTP connections.

 There are some alternatives you might want to try to address this problem:

 - To avoid using an HTTPS certificate for your onion, the easiest answer is to write all your content so it uses only relative links.

 This way the content will work smoothly, independently of what website name it's being served from.

 - Another option is to use webserver rules to rewrite absolute links on the fly.

 - Or use a reverse proxy in the middle (more specifically EOTK with an HTTPS certificate).

 Related to the previous point, some protocols, frameworks, and infrastructures use SSL as a technical requirement; they won't work if they don't see an "https://" link.

 In that case, your Onion Service will need to use an HTTPS certificate in order to function.

 Actually HTTPS does give you a little bit more than Onion Services.